rmabirami98-git/auto-loan-data-analysis/python-notebooks/README.md

   Performs segmentation analysis to identify performance groups, clusters, or cohorts within the dataset.

 - **`PredictiveModelling.ipynb`**
-  Builds and evaluates machine learning models for predictive tasks.
+  Builds and evaluates machine learning models for approval and funding.

 ---